WHAT I DO

 I worked in strategy consulting, asset management, and built and lead product teams in two different Fintechs.
 I lived in several countries, worked with incredibly smart and successful people, learnt a third language and culture.

 Guess what - it helped, but still not enough.

 I also experimented a lot on the side: human psychology through professional magic tricks, decision-making under stress through private plane piloting and mountaineering, personal resilience through barefoot running and some MMA.

 Those two experiences forced me to think about how I actually consumed and processed knowledge, how I made decisions, and how I actually thought.
 I started mapping them, analysing them, and fixing them.
-I started seeing my blind spots much more clearly, and I think I learnt more in that last 1.5 year than in any other I can remember.
+I started seeing my blind spots much more clearly, and I learnt more in a first year of writing in public than in any other I can remember.

-The last catalyst was that my wife and I had a wonderful baby daughter, and I started wondering how I could save her some of those 30 years of trial and error.
+The last catalyst was welcoming a wonderful baby daughter, and wondering how I could save her some of those 30 years of trial and error.
 I still don’t think I know much - or at least nowhere close enough of what I would want to know - but I understand much better how to learn and apply what truly matters.